MarkEmery/plex-rate-track/README.md

 # plex-rate-track

-PlexAmp's Siri integration allows drivers to pick songs or artists with spoken Siri instructions, play, stop or skip tracks.
+PlexAmp's Siri integration allows drivers to pick songs or artists, play, stop or skip tracks with spoken instructions.
-It's ideal for hands-free operation while driving.
+It's ideal for hands-free operation while driving for reasons that shouldn't need explaining.
 One thing it can't do, is allow users to rate the tracks.
-This is where this simple script comes in.
+This is where this simple script and the Plex API comes in.
 When run, the Perl script finds the track being played by the configured user and rates it 5 stars.
-Note that Plex uses a rating system allowing half stars, but internally uses integers, so 1 stars is 2, 5 stars is 10.
 It's assumed that WireGuard, Tailscale or another VPN is being used, allowing direct SSH access from the iPhone to server.

 **Apple Shortcut**